 Japan to Require Health Insurance for Tourists: What You Need to Know

-The Japanese government is exploring a groundbreaking plan to make private health insurance mandatory for all inbound tourists starting in 2026.
+The Japanese government is exploring a landmark plan to make private health insurance mandatory for all inbound tourists starting in 2026.

 Policy Overview and Purpose